approvals/ApprovalTests.cpp/doc/mdsource/Troubleshooting.source.md

 ## Test gives "There seems to be a problem with your build configuration"

+**Symptom**

+Running tests in Ninja-generated builds gives output such as the following:

+snippet: ForgottenToConfigure.HelpMessageForIncorrectBuildConfig.approved.txt

+**Things to check:**

 See [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top).

 ## My custom reporter works in development, but not CI